System Design Space

 Перейти на сайт

-Why scale decision making
+Why scale architecture decision-making

-Architecture = boundaries and trajectory
+Architecture as boundaries and direction

 Three levels of architecture